-- 180. Competent authorities should assess the existence and materiality of the additional credit risk arising from FX lending exposures to unhedged borrowers, and, in particular, any non-linear relationship between market risk and credit risk where exchange rates (market risk) may have a disproportional impact on the credit risk of an institution's FX loans portfolio.
-However, where relevant, competent authorities should extend the scope of this assessment to other types of customers (i.e. customers other than retail or SME borrowers) that are unhedged.
-In particular, competent authorities should assess the higher credit risk arising from: - a. an increase in both the outstanding value of debt and the flow of payments to service such debt; and - b. an increase in the outstanding value of debt compared to the value of collateral assets denominated in the domestic currency.

-181. In evaluating FX lending risk, competent authorities should consider:

-- a. the type of exchange rate regime and how this could affect the changes in the FX rate between domestic and foreign currencies; - b. the institution's risk management of FX lending, measurement and control frameworks, policies and procedures, including the extent to which they cover non-linear relationships between market and credit risk.
-In particular, competent authorities should assesses whether: - i. the institution explicitly identifies its FX lending risk appetite and operates within the specified thresholds; - ii. the FX lending risk is taken into account when borrowers are assessed and FX loans are underwritten; - iii. the FX lending risk, including risk concentration in one or more currencies, is appropriately addressed in the ICAAP;
+- 184.195.
+Competent authorities should assess the existence and materiality of the additional credit risk arising from FX lending exposures to unhedged retail and SME borrowers, and, in.In particular, competent authorities should assess any non-linear relationship between market risk and credit risk where exchange rates (market risk) may have a disproportional impact on the credit risk of an institution's FX loans portfolio.
+However, whereWhere relevant, competent authorities should extend the scope of this assessment to other types of customers (i.e. customers other than retail or SME borrowers) that are unhedged.
+In particular, competent authorities should assess the higher credit risk arising from: - a. ana material increase in both the outstanding value of debt and the flow of payments to service such debt; and - b. an increase in the outstanding value of debt compared to the value of collateral assets denominated in the domestic currency. - 185.196.
+In evaluating FX lending risk, competent authorities should consider: - a. the type of exchange rate regime and how this could affect the changes in the FX rate between domestic and foreign currencies; - b. the institution's risk management of FX lending, measurement and control frameworks, policies and procedures, including the extent to which they cover non-linear relationships between market and credit risk.
+In particular, competent authorities should assesses whether: - i. the institution explicitly identifies its FX lending risk appetite and operates within the specified thresholds; - ii. the FX lending risk is taken into account when borrowers are assessed and FX loans are underwritten also considering the guidance for creditworthiness assessment of borrowers applying for foreign currency loans as specified in the EBA Guidelines on loan origination and monitoring45; - iii. the FX lending risk, including risk concentration in one or more currencies, is appropriately addressed in the ICAAP; - iv. the institution periodically reviews the hedging status of borrowers; - v. the impact of exchange rate movements is taken into account in default probabilities;